 “Between 9 and 12 in October, Admiral James Stavridis, Commander-in-Chief of the United States Armed Forces in Europe and NATO Supreme Command Commander, will visit Moscow.
 On the eve of his visit to Russia, the admiral visited Israel, Romania and Turkey.
 The main topic of talks in Romania and Turkey was the implementation of plans to deploy elements of the NATO missile defense system in Europe.
 The agenda of the forthcoming talks between Stavridis and Russian officials will include, in all likelihood, transit of goods for NATO troops in Afghanistan, cooperation in the fight against terrorism and drug threat, the situation in Afghanistan and Libya.

-Consider, first, the strategic principles that the US and NATO leadership embodies in relation to Russia, and which will guide Stavridis in negotiations with Russian officials.
-Secondly, let us analyze what goals the admiral pursues in specific issues on the agenda.
-In doing so, we will take into account historical precedents that shed light on how the United States solved similar problems in the recent past.
+Consider, firstly, the strategic principles that the US and NATO leadership embodies with regard to Russia, and which will guide Stavridis in negotiations with Russian officials.
+Secondly, we will analyze what goals the admiral pursues in specific issues on the agenda.
+We will take into account historical precedents that shed light on how the United States has tackled similar challenges in the recent past.

 The strategy of a “global” NATO: solving Russia's tasks with the hands of Russia

 Preliminary clarification of the terminology: “US” and “NATO” are used interchangeably as part of this material when it comes to strategic circumstances.
 At the tactical level, there are differences between the two entities due to the subordination of NATO to the military-political goals and objectives of the United States.
 The combination of Admiral Stavridis, like his predecessors, the leadership of the command of the US Armed Forces in Europe and the NATO Combined Forces clearly demonstrates the unity of the strategic goal-setting and control of the US and NATO forces.